-The bank remains strongly capitalised with a reported common equity Tier 1 (CET1) ratio of 17.8% in December 2020, at the highest level since 2010 (see Exhibit 4) and with ample buffer above its current requirement of 14.1%.
+The bank remains strongly capitalised with a reported common equity Tier 1 (CET1) ratio of 17.8% in March 2021, at the highest level since 2010 (see Exhibit 4) and with ample buffer above its current requirement of 14.3%.
 In response to the global coronavirus outbreak and resulting economic stress, the Norwegian FSA has revised banks' capital requirements during the first quarter of 2020.
 Accordingly, the countercyclical capital buffer requirement has been lowered by 150 basis points to allow more flexibility, while banks were requested to reconsider their dividend payments for 2019.
-However, based on the Ministry of Finance's proposal to neutralise the positive RWAs impact from the transposition of the CRD IV directive into Norwegian law the systemic risk buffer was increased by 1.5% from year-end 2020.
-SpareBank 1 Østlandet also reported a leverage ratio of 7.2% as of year-end 2020, in line with year-end 2019.
+However, based on the Ministry of Finance's proposal to neutralise the positive RWAs impact from the transposition of the CRD IV directive into Norwegian law the systemic risk buffer requirement for banks shall be increased by 50 basis points to 1.5 percent from 30 June 2022.
+SpareBank 1 Østlandet also reported a leverage ratio of 7.1% as of 31 March 2021, in line with year-end 2019.